Introduction – Rice Variety in Pakistan:

 Super Kernel Basmati – The Best Option for Fragrance:

-Super Kernel Basmati Rice is grown only in the rich areas between the Ravi and Chenab rivers.
+Farmers grow Super Kernel Basmati Rice only in the rich areas between the Ravi and Chenab rivers.
 It has a 7.2 mm grain length, a unique scent, and a thin form that elongates wonderfully when cooked.
-To improve its flavor and aroma, this rice is usually kept for six to twelve months.
+To improve its flavor and aroma, producers usually keep this rice for six to twelve months.

 Super Kernel Basmati rice has the unwavering quality and unparalleled flavor that make them a popular option these days.
 As this option has upscaled it for dining establishments and export markets in the Middle East, Europe, and North America.